microsoft/foldingdiff/README.md

 ## Installation

-To install, clone this using `git clone` followed by `git lfs fetch`.
-Note that this requires [git-lfs](https://git-lfs.github.com) to be installed on your system.
+To install, clone this using `git clone`.
 This software is written in Python, notably using PyTorch, PyTorch Lightning, and the HuggingFace transformers library.
 The required conda environment is defined within the `environment.yml` file.
 To set this up, make sure you have conda (or [mamba](https://mamba.readthedocs.io/en/latest/index.html)) installed, clone this repository, and run:

 ```bash
 conda env create -f environment.yml